 Running is an excellent exercise if your goal is to shed some weight.
 Whether you are a runner who just wants to lose a bit of weight, or you want to start running to improve your physique.
-But still, losing weight can be tricky.
+But still, losing weight can be tricky, if a runner being honest with himself.
 Running, or any other form of exercise requires energy, which burns calories.

 You will spend more energy daily, which can make you a lot hungrier than if you were not exercising.
 To lose weight, you are going to take in less calories or burn off excess calories, called a calorie deficit.